liatrio/envelope-game/README.md

 ![alt text](./react/assets/screencap.png)

 ### About The Game
-The Envelope Game is a simple demonstration that shows the benefits of continuous flow delivery over a traditional large-batch delivery.
+The Envelope Game is a simple demonstration that shows the benefits of continuous flow delivery over a traditional large-batch delivery
 - Six players are divided into two Teams (Flow & Batch).
 - One player from each Team is assigned to one of the following roles: Product/Planning, Development, or Quality Assurance.
 - Both teams will be given the task of using teamwork to move along the envelopes through the team into delivery of the   envelopes to the customer.